thibaultcha/TCBlobDownload/README.md

 You can also set dependencies in your downloads.
 See [NSOperation Class Reference](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html) and the `addDependency:` method in particular.

 ## Roadmap
-It would be great to handle the storage thing and let your mind free of that, but I did not find a way yet.
+It would be **great** to handle the storage thing and let your mind free of that, but I did not find a way yet, or ugly ones I think.
 If you have any idea, please suggest it! :)

 - Solve the storage thing
 - Choose the local download path